rpm-software-management/rpm/docs/man/rpm.8.md

     installing, or **%prep** if building, a package) will be run after a chroot(2) to *DIRECTORY*.

+    Note that rpm assumes the environment inside the root is set up by the caller, such as any mounts needed for the operation inside the root directory.

 **-D, \--define=\'***MACRO EXPR***\'**

 :   Defines *MACRO* with value *EXPR*.